-The exhibition “Design Aerodinâmico – Metáfora do Futuro” arrives at the Museu da Casa Brasileira, institution of the Culture Secretaria of the State of São Paulo, on April 21, Saturday, at 2:00 p.m., presenting more than 250 significant objects of the streamline style, also known as streamform or streamlining.
+The exhibition “Aerodynamic Design – Metaphor of the Future” arrived at the Museu da Casa Brasileira in April 2018, presenting more than 250 significant objects of the streamline style, also known as streamform or streamlining.
 The objects belong to the collections of Giacomo Favretto, Renato Oliva, Gilberto Moscovich and the Bosworth family, and were selected by curators Adélia Borges and Patrícia Fonseca.

-The exhibits encompass various segments, from transportation to household items, including personal effects, work tools, audiovisual equipment, toys and brochures, among many other types.
-The exhibition will occupy five rooms of the Museum of the Brazilian House, divided by themes.
-One of them will bring the impact of the style in Brazil, with products from Arno, Consul and Real, among other companies, as well as works by Californian Charles Bosworth, who settled in São Paulo in 1947 to establish the office of Raymond Loewy and lived here until he died in 1999.
+The exhibited objects encompassed several segments, from means of transport to domestic utensils, including personal artifacts, work tools, audiovisual equipment, toys and brochures, among many other types.
+The exhibition occupied the five rooms of the Museu da Casa Brasileira, divided by themes.
+One of them brought the impact of style in Brazil, with products from Arno, Consul and Real, among other companies, as well as including works by Californian Charles Bosworth, who settled in São Paulo in 1947 to set up the offices of Raymond Loewy and he lived here until his death in 1999.

-The Museu da Casa Brasileira, an institution of the São Paulo State Department of Culture, is dedicated to the preservation and diffusion of the material culture of the Brazilian house, being the only museum in the country that specializes in architecture and design.
-The MCB program includes temporary and long-term exhibitions, with an agenda that also includes activities of the educational service, debates, lectures and publications contextualizing the museum’s vocation for the formation of a critical thinking in themes such as architecture, urbanism, housing, economy urban mobility and sustainability.
-Among its innumerable initiatives, the MCB Design Prize, the main award of the segment in the country, made since 1986; and the Casas do Brasil project, to rescue and preserve memory about the rich diversity of the country.
+The Museu da Casa Brasileira, an institution of the Secretariat of Culture and Creative Economy of the State of São Paulo that celebrated its 50th anniversary in 2020, is dedicated to the preservation and dissemination of the material culture of the Brazilian house, being the only museum in the country specializing in architecture and design.
+The MCB’s program includes temporary and long-term exhibitions, with an agenda that also includes educational service activities, debates, lectures and publications contextualizing the museum’s vocation for the formation of critical thinking on themes such as architecture, urbanism, housing, economy creative, urban mobility and sustainability.
+Among its numerous initiatives, the MCB Design Award, the main award in the segment in the country, held since 1986, stand out; and the Casas do Brasil project, to rescue and preserve the memory of the rich diversity of living in the country.